ikehi/ClarityBot/README.md

 ```
 ## Deployed Website

-LawGPT is also deployed on Streamlit Cloud.
+JuscticeAI is also deployed on Streamlit Cloud.
 You can access the chatbot directly via the following link: